I treat more than just symptoms

 In return for your hard work you will...

-Receive an annual salary of up to £33,660 depending on experience.
+Receive an annual salary of up to £33,600 (pro-rata for part-time) depending on experience.
 You'll also get a number of benefits including a company contributory pension scheme, 25 days annual leave plus 8 public bank holidays plus CPD and re-validation support.

 Other benefits include cycle to work scheme plus training and clinical development opportunities.